beeware/briefcase/docs/en/reference/env_management/uv.md

 ## Prerequisites

+Uv environment management can be used for macOS, Windows and iOS apps; and for Linux System apps when Docker is *not* used.
+An error will be raised if you attempt to use uv as an environment manager on any other platform, or if you attempt to build a Linux System app with Docker.

 To use uv as the environment manager in your application, the `uv` binary must be available on your `PATH`.
 It can be installed using any of the [installation methods described in the uv documentation](https://docs.astral.sh/uv/getting-started/installation/).

 ## Configuration